roopkumard19/DISTRIBUTED-AIRLINE-RESERVATION-SYSTEM-USING-HYBRID-SERVER/README.md

 # DISTRIBUTED-AIRLINE-RESERVATION-SYSTEM-USING-HYBRID-SERVER
-This is a Network programming application I developed using C language and Socket programming API
+This is a Network programming application developed using C language and Socket programming API